Bachman–Turner Overdrive: Impact and influence

-BTO has been recognized in many music circles for carrying on the torch of guitar-heavy rock and roll at a time when soft rock was dominating the Top 40 charts, and progressive and glam acts were getting an increasing share of FM radio play.
-As drummer Rob Bachman put it: "We were basically fans of all kinds of music, but really liked the old kind of rock-and-roll...like Elvis and the funky kinds of rock bands like The Stones.
+BTO has been recognized in many music circles for carrying on the torch of guitar-heavy rock and roll at a time when soft rock was dominating the top-40 charts, and progressive and glam acts were getting an increasing share of FM radio play.
+As drummer Rob Bachman put it: "We were basically fans of all kinds of music, but really liked the old kind of rock-and-roll...like Elvis and the funky kinds of rock bands like the Stones.
 Luckily for us, Creedence had just called it quits, and we came out with three- and four-chord rock-and-roll with Fred Turner's gruff voice.
 So it was basically this working man's kind of rock-and-roll."

 A reviewer assesses, however, that critics are divided over BTO's legacy:

 Dave Marsh noted that the band peaked with Not Fragile, an album that "seemed to exhaust Bachman's imagination; everything before and since is simply sluggish."
 The band's entry in The Illustrated Encyclopedia of Rock acknowledges BTO's limitations, while properly assessing their assets: "However much it might be open to derision as formula cash-register boogie, BTO's rock is at least dexterously played and arranged, with dynamics reminiscent of mid-period Led Zeppelin."
-For a period during the mid-1970s, BTO enjoyed high sales, steady radio play, and sold out arena shows.
+For a period during the mid-1970s, BTO enjoyed high sales, steady radio play, and sold-out arena shows.

-Stated John Einarson, author of the biography Randy Bachman: Still Takin' Care of Business, "If The Guess Who made Canadian music North American, Bachman-Turner Overdrive made it international, earning gold and platinum records not only in the US and Canada, but in Sweden, Australia, New Zealand and South Africa, among others."
+Stated John Einarson, author of the biography Randy Bachman: Still Takin' Care of Business, "If the Guess Who made Canadian music North American, Bachman-Turner Overdrive made it international, earning gold and platinum records not only in the US and Canada, but [also] in Sweden, Australia, New Zealand, and South Africa, among others."